Is This the Med School You Remember?

 Medical school curriculum is ever-evolving to address advances in technology, the latest research discoveries and more.
 This was true when you were a student – and it’s true today.
 But now, medical schools, including UVA, are broadening their curriculum further to ensure tomorrow’s care providers are equipped not only to practice medicine, but also to effectively and compassionately serve their communities.

-“Courses that highlight and support community involvement by medical students and trainees are vital to nurturing an ethic of service that is a part of our professional duty,” says Mohan Nadkarni, MD, Chief, UVA Section of General Internal Medicine.
+“Courses that highlight and support community involvement by medical students and trainees are vital to nurturing an ethic of service that is a part of our professional duty,” says Mohan Nadkarni, MD, Chief, Division of General Medicine, Geriatrics and Palliative Care.

 Embracing the Community Classroom